General Terms and Conditions for Skillz Middle East and www.skillzme.com

 1. Object and validity

-1.1 The present General Terms and Conditions (GTC) govern the conclusion, content and execution of contracts concerning IT services, especially in relation to consulting, planning, assistance, prototyping, development, coding, and training.
+1.1 The present General Terms and Conditions (GTC) govern the conclusion, content, and execution of contracts concerning IT services, especially in relation to the advisory, consulting, planning, assistance, prototyping, development, coding, and training.
 Furthermore, it is applicable to any trade, purchasing or reselling of goods of any nature from Skillz Middle East or Skillz Middle East FZE or Skillz Middle East FZ LLC (“the supplier”).

-1.2 Anyone (the supplier) submitting an offer to the client thereby accepts the present GTC, unless stated otherwise in the tender.
+1.2 Anyone receiving a quotation in written form from the supplier thereby accepts the present GTC, unless stated otherwise in the quotation.
 Changes and amendments to the present GTC shall require written agreement.

-2.1 The offer including any demonstrations is free of charge unless stated otherwise in the tender.
+2.1 The offer including any demonstrations is free of charge unless stated otherwise in the tender or proposal.

 2.2 The offer is prepared on the basis of the client‘s tender.
 If the offer deviates from the tender or the GTC of the client, the offer must indicate this expressly.

 2.3 The supplier shall indicate the value-added tax, if applicable, based on the latest published version of the UAE FTA (United Arab Emirates Federal Tax Authority), separately in the offer.

-2.4 The offer remains binding during the time period indicated in the tender.
-If there is no such indication, a time period of three months after receipt of the offer shall apply.
+2.4 The offer remains binding during the time period indicated in the proposal.
+If there is no such indication, a time period of thirty days after receipt of the offer shall apply.